marvinkreis/guut/templates/prompts/debug_prompt.md

     // debugger script here
     ```

 Make sure to import all necessary functions in the code.
-You can assume that all python files we give you are in the root directory, so, for example, "example.py" can be imported with `import example` or `from example import ...`.
+You can assume that all python files we give you are in the root directory, so "example.py" would be imported with `import example` or `from example import ...`.

 # General Format

 Please use this format for every step of your solution:

     ## Hypothesis
-    // hypothesis here
+    // hypothesis and prediction

     ## Experiment
-    // experiment here
+    // your experiment code

     ## Experiment Results
-    // we will give you the results here
+    // we will give you the results

-Repeat this for every hypothesis you make.
-Once you are ready to write the test, write verbatim "<DEBUGGING_DONE>".
+    ## Conclusion
+    // a short conclusion

+This will repeat until you write `<DEBUGGING_DONE>`.
+Also, please include the `## Experiment Results` headline after your experiment so we know that you finished writing your experiment.

 # Python Debugger (pdb)